coderjeet63/HubKnow/README.md

 ## 📖 Project Description

-(Add 2-3 sentences describing your project here.
-What does it do?
-Why did you build it?)

-* **Example:** "Knowledge Hub is a platform where users can browse technical articles and resources.
-It features a secure admin panel for content creators to manage (create, read, update, and delete) articles."
+"Knowledge Hub is a platform where users can browse and add articles.
+By using the Gemini API, it can generate summarized articles and resources.
+It features a secure admin panel for content creators to manage articles (CRUD) and users."

 ---